spectral-compute/scale-docs/docs/manual/diagnostic-reference.md

 To achieve correct behaviour across all GPUs, use the [`cvta`](https://docs.nvidia.com/cuda/parallel-thread-execution/index.html#data-movement-and-conversion-instructions-cvta)
 PTX instruction to convert the incoming pointer to the desired address space before passing it to the PTX memory instruction.
-In cases where this conversion is a no-op, the optimiser will remove this extra step.
-In other cases, the usual address-space-inference process performed by the optimiser will attempt to rewrite the pointer to be defined in the target address space for its entire lifetime, so all address space casts can be eliminated.
+In cases where this conversion is a no-op, the optimiser will remove this extra step (including with NVIDIA's compiler!).

+When the conversion is not a no-op, both SCALE and NVIDIA `nvcc` have compiler optimisations that attempt to deduce the address space of the pointer and rewrite it into the target address space for its entire lifetime.

 ## `-Wptx-unused-local-variable`

-Identifies unused local variables (`.reg` declarations) in `asm()` blocks in device functions.
+Identifies unused local variables (`.reg` declarations) in  PTX`asm`.

 ## `-Wptx-local-variable-leak`

 Identifies PTX variable declarations that may lead to `ptxas` failures when compiling for NVIDIA.

 When a device function contains a PTX variable declaration, repeated inlining of calls to it may lead to duplicate variable declarations in the generated PTX.

 ```c++